Anderson's orthogonality catastrophe: Proof of Theorems and '

 where we use the convention $\lambda_0^L := -\infty$.
 This allows to rewrite the Anderson integral as

 The number of terms in the above $k$-sum

 is precisely the value at $E$ of the (non-negative) spectral shift function for the pair of finite-volume operators $H_{L},H_{L}'$.
 Therefore we obtain

 and it remains to prove that this error is of order $\oh(\ln L)$ as $L\to\infty$.
-In the situation of \itemref{ssf-prime}, we have even $\sup_{L>1} \xi_{L}(E) < \infty$ for every $E\in\R$ thanks to a finite-rank argument and the min-max principle.
-In order to apply this finite-rank argument in the one-dimensional continuum case, use Dirichlet-Neumann bracketing and the fact that introducing a Dirichlet or Neumann boundary point amounts to a rank-two-perturbation.
+In the situation of \itemref{ssf-prime}, we have even $\sup_{L>1}\sup_{E\in\R} \xi_{L}(E) < \infty$ thanks to a finite-rank argument and the min-max principle.
+In order to apply this finite-rank argument in the one-dimensional continuum case, use Dirichlet-Neumann bracketing and the fact that introducing a Dirichlet or Neumann boundary point amounts to a rank-two-perturbation for the resolvents.

-In the multi-dimensional continuum situation of \itemref{ssf} no such a.e.-bounds are known.
+In the multi-dimensional continuum situation of \itemref{ssf} no such uniform bounds are known -- not even bounds for a.e.\ energy.
 But we can exploit the weak convergence \cite[Thm.~1.4]{MR2596053}

 for every bounded interval $I\subseteq\R$, where $\xi\in L^1_\loc(\R)$ is the spectral shift function for the pair of infinite-volume operators $H,H'$.
 Thus, given a sequence of diverging lengths $(L_n)_{n\in\N}$, the sequence of non-negative functions $(\xi_{L_{n}}/\ln L_{n})_{n\in\N}$ converges to zero in $L^{1}(I)$.
 Hence there exists a subsequence $(L_{n_{k}})_{k\in\N}$ such that $(\xi_{L_{n_{k}}}/\ln L_{n_{k}})_{k\in\N}$ converges to zero for Lebesgue-a.e.\ $E\in I$.
 The claim then follows from exhausting $\R$ by a sequence of bounded intervals $I$. \end{proof}